minqukanq/csc411-toronto/README.md

 # toronto-csc411
-CSC411 - Intro to Machine Learning - UofT
+CSC411 - Intro to Machine Learning - U of T